salesforcecli/plugin-dev/messages/plugin.generator.md

 # question.author

-Who is the author of the plugin?
+Enter the author of the plugin:

 # question.code-coverage

-What % code coverage do you want to enforce?
+Select the % code coverage do you want to enforce:

 # question.hooks

-Which existing "sf" commands do you plan to extend?
+Select the existing "sf" commands you plan to extend: